 - I’d love to hear some thoughts/ideas on how we protect people in their workplace and on social media.

-- Right now I like the idea of a 3 Term limit in the House and Senate.
+- Right now I like the idea of a three-term limit in the House and Senate.
 Members in their last term would not be preoccupied with special interests and fund raising, allowing them to focus on what’s best for the country.

-- Get rid of the FAT pensions, contribute to 401K like everyone else.
+- Get rid of any pension or special benefits, contribute to a 401K like everyone else.

 - It’s not your job for life, but an opportunity to serve, and then make room for someone else.

 - I will not serve more than three terms in the House of Representatives regardless.